gravitational/teleport/rfd/0058-desktop-file-transfer.md

 Additionally, files transferred via this mechanism are limited to a maximum size of 4GB unless "huge file support" is enabled.
-This is a protocol extension that would require extra implementation to support.
+This is a protocol extension that would require extra implmentation to support.

 Lastly, this approach is best suited to one-time transfers of a specific file (copy file, paste on other machine, make some edits, copy and paste the updated